 Patch action: Another Snohomish farm that has it all, from its Washington State Corn Maze — a 12-acre map of the state that shows actual roads, places and towns — to wagon rides, a "cow train", a large petting zoo and a playground.
 And, of course, pumpkin-picking in the 45-acre pumpkin patch.
 The Farm also has U-pick apples, and on weekends there are plenty of mouth-watering fresh baked goods.
 Insider tip: The Farm at Swan's Trail has private rooms popular for birthday parties.

-Dates/hours: Open daily from Sept.
-25–Oct.
-31, 10 a.m.–6 p.m. (but due to field-trip scheduling call ahead for availability on weekdays).
-Flashlight Maze for groups on Fridays and Saturdays from 6:30–9 p.m.
-Reservations required.
+Dates/hours: Open from Sept.
+24–Oct.
+31, 12 p.m.–6 weekdays and 10 a.m.–6 p.m. on weekends. (but due to field-trip scheduling call ahead for availability on weekdays).
 Check Facebook page for updates.

 Bob's Corn & Pumpkin Patch, Snohomish

 Known for: Reservable firepits in the corn maze (18 this year!)